Sinking cities: Economic

 As cities continue to grow, fueled by global urbanization, countries will continue to invest additional resources to accommodate the growing populations.
 Every day, sinking cities are becoming increasingly vulnerable to natural disasters, many of which are critical components of their national economies, and some, of the global economy.
-While natural catastrophes cause average economic losses between US$60–100 billion annually, a single large-scale disaster can easily surpass this, as proven by Hurricanes Sandy and Maria.
-Numerous sinking cities throughout the world are becoming ever more exposed to natural disasters, many of which, do not have the financial means to prepare for the impending storms.
+Hurricane Sandy, alone, caused $19 billion in damages and economic losses.

-In July and August, floods at high tide often near the subway level in Mumbai, clearly indicative of the impending climate dangers.
-One study put the cost to Mumbai of a 1-meter sea level rise at US$71 billion.
-Ho Chi Minh City currently accounts for 40% of Vietnam's GDP and has become especially vulnerable due to rising sea levels, land subsidence, and continued urbanization.
-Bangkok is also highly exposed to river flooding, as a major storm could have potentially massive impacts to the national economy.
-This was confirmed in 2011 when the Chao Phraya River flooded and losses amounted to around 10% of Thailand's GDP.
+The impacts of Hurricane Sandy showed a preview of what the risks of rising sea levels can look like.
+When the storm struck in 2012, it caused flooding throughout New York, shutting down subways, displacing people, and widespread power outages.
+Not only were local neighborhoods impacted, national economies were also impacted as New York City's key financial districts, like the New York Stock Exchange, were closed due to flooding.
+Beyond the immediate economic losses, the storm exposed the city’s underlying vulnerability to both rising sea levels and gradual land subsidence, which together increase the likelihood and severity of future flooding.

-Although many US cities are less exposed and better equipped to handle the impacts of climate change, in some cases, US cities are especially susceptible in terms of economic risk.
 In a study conducted by Zillow, the real estate firm found that a combined $882 billion worth of real estate would be underwater if sea level were to rise by six feet.
 Furthermore, the estimate only accounts for sea level rise and doesn't consider the possibility of major storms or land subsidence.
 New York City alone accounts for approximately 8% of the United States GDP and has experienced costly storms within the past decade.
-Megaprojects, like The BIG U (NYC), have been proposed to help protect against future super storms and long-term sea level rise.
-However, major questions are being raised regarding the project's effectiveness and social responsibility.